kainjow/Mustache/README.md

 ## Release Notes

+#### 4.0 - in progress

+* Lines with sections that result in an empty line are removed, per the Mustache spec.

 #### 3.2.1 - July 22, 2018

 * Add an overload to render() that accepts a context and a stream (thanks Kitsune Ral)